 CIHIMA is a regional association, which is separate from AHIMA and ILHIMA.
-Annual dues for CIHIMA are $10.
+Annual membership dues for CIHIMA are $10.
 CIHIMA provides quarterly educational meetings in Peoria, Normal, and other locations in Central Illinois.
-Student price to attend CIHIMA meetings is $12.50 for the full day of education.
+Student price to attend CIHIMA quarterly meetings is $12.50 for the full day of education.

 The purpose/goals of the Midstate Jurists include: